-Join Alan Demafiles for an in-depth discussion in this video Tweaking the overall layout of data, part 1, part of Animating Charts and Graphs in CINEMA 4D.
+Join Alan Demafiles for an in-depth discussion in this video Tweaking the overall layout of data, part 1, part of Cinema 4D: Animating Charts and Graphs.

 - [Voiceover] In this section,…we'll show you how to create a controllable rig…that easily scales the graph and its elements…according to your needs.…We'll see how the flexible rig created in XPresso…can maintain the data's layout while making these changes.…So right now our graph is a little bit all over the place.…We need to kind of make a few changes here and tweaks.…So, for starters,…I'm just going to select all my MoText,…go down to object, and make this right aligned.…And if I select the cloner, I can now move this…to the side there.…I'm going to middle-click on the top-most layer here…of the Y-axis and come to my layers…and create a new layer for that.…